soreana/CAS-login/README.md

 http://webdriver.io/guide.html

 # no more commits :)
-I started this project to learn selenium and now I can do what ever I needs with selenium as a result there is no need to continue this project.
+I started this project to learn selenium and now I can do what ever I needs with it, as a result there is no need to continue this project.
 The easiest way to log in in University of Tehran Hotspot is to using this script : https://gist.github.com/soreana/394807793e9810ec0e0b14f6daaf6e72